Riley "Special" Wallace

-Riley Wallace, known by the stage name Special, is a Canadian music artist from Toronto, Ontario.
-He reached 2 million views on YouTube for his Jersey Shore-influenced song "T-Shirt Time".
-He has released commercial projects in the US, Germany and Italy.
-His diverse body of music includes works with hip-hop artists Craig G (Juice Crew), El Da Sensei (The Artifacts) and Sadat X (Brand Nubian) and others.
+Riley Wallace, known by the stage name Special, is a Canadian rapper.
+He has collaborated with rappers such as Craig G, El Da Sensei and Sadat X, among others.

-CWA
+Career

-In 2009, Special wrote the song "Get Ready To Strike" which was originally intended to inspire the Communications Workers (CWA) Union members during a Local 6222 rally, but word of it spread to other chapters, who shared it on the internet.
-The song garnered thousands of views and downloads and was featured in the Wall Street Journal.
+In 2009, Special wrote the song "Get Ready To Strike", which was originally intended to inspire the Communications Workers of America members during a Local 6222 rally, but word of it spread to other chapters, who shared it on the internet.
+The song garnered thousands of views and downloads and was featured in The Wall Street Journal.

-Group/Solo Career

 As a music artist, Special released two official music videos as part of the E-Team.
-One, "The Bar Ain't Far Away", was in rotation on Much Music.
+One, "The Bar Ain't Far Away", was in rotation on Much.
 The other, "A Rapper's Motivation", was praised by industry insiders and urban bloggers.
 Special, along with his crew, the E-Team, released two mixtapes (BAFA: The Art of The Remix and Art is Life: The Mixtape) and an album (Art is Life: The Album), before they signed a major label deal with Universal/EMI Canada.
 They released the song "T-Shirt Time" in 2011, which has over two million plays.
 Their subsequent release, Get Right, featuring Tasha The Amazon, was released later that same year.

-As a solo artist, Special has numerous projects and has worked with artists including: Sadat X, Craig G, Money B (Digital Underground), El Da Sensei and more.
+As a solo artist, Special has numerous projects and has worked with artists including Sadat X, Craig G, Money B and El Da Sensei, among others.
 He is also closely affiliated with Jersey Sound Lab and has released a collaborative project with Internal Quest.
-He currently works with a live band called The Boom Bap Trio, and an LP is due out late 2015.